 Boaters begin the journey at Water's Edge Canoe Livery.
 You may bring your own boat or rent a Kayak or Canoe from the livery.
 From Water's Edge Canoe Livery boaters are shuttled to just north of Seip Earthwork to the shores of Paint Creek where the program begins.
 The tour is approximately 8 miles and will last from 3 hours to 5 hours, ending at Jones Levee bridge where boaters will be picked up and shuttled back to Water's Edge Canoe Livery.
 Boaters also have the option to paddle on 11 miles to Water's Edge Canoe Livery.
 Things to bring along: Sack Lunch, Water, Sunscreen and Bugspray

-For more information, click here to visit the park page with dates and contact information.
+* For more information, visit the park Canoe/Kayak Page for rental / bus shuttle fees info, dates and contact information.

 Arts Afire - Mound City Summer Art Program